 - keep accurate records—these can be audited

-- consider your human rights
+- respect your human rights and fundamental freedoms

 - always follow the law when dealing with real estate or investments

-- what services you get
+- disability services

 The Public Trustee is not the same as the Public Guardian.

 Phone: 1300 360 044

-- Mail: The Public Trustee, GPO Box 1449, Brisbane QLD 4001
+Mail: The Public Trustee, GPO Box 1449, Brisbane QLD 4001